ansible/community-docs/contributor_path.rst

 - The goal of the path, first of all, is to make your activity more determined and efficient through understanding of what you can achieve and how.
 - You can use this path as a roadmap for your long-term participation.
 - Any contribution to the project, even a small one, is very welcome and valuable.
-- When you contribute regularly, your proficiency and judgement in the related area are increasing fast and, along with this, the importance of your presence in the project.
+- When you contribute regularly, your proficiency and judgment in the related area are increasing fast and, along with this, the importance of your presence in the project.
 - Regular contribution makes you a member of the community and leads to respect of other community members.
 - Be persistent and act gradually.
 Great result is just a product of time and effort.
 Here's how to get started.

 .. note::

-   If you have any questions, feel free to reach out to the community in the ``#ansible-community`` `Matrix/Libera.Chat IRC channel <https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat>`_.
+   If you have any questions, feel free to reach out to the community in the ``#ansible-community`` `Matrix/Libera.Chat IRC channel <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_.
 If you have ideas on how this document can be improved, please, share them through creating an issue or a pull request.

 .. contents::